 In this role, you’ll need to use a range of techniques and tools, such as statistics, algorithms, machine learning, text retrieval and natural language processing, to analyze data and interpret the results.
 And there’s one more crucial thing a data scientist needs: curiosity.

 “Data scientists have to be curious about the data.
 Explore the data.
-Ask questions and combine different data sets together,” Barga explained.
+Ask questions and combine different data sets together,” explained Barga, who is on the advisory board for UW Professional & Continuing Education's Certificate in Data Science.
 “It’s that end-to-end thinking that differentiates an effective data scientist.”

 Data Scientists Needed to Meet Growing Demand

 With the power to transform raw data into decision-making insights, it’s not surprising that data scientists are in high demand.
-According to Burning Glass, a job market analytics company, the number of job postings for data scientists and data analysts quintupled nationwide between 2013 and 2015, with Washington state ranking third for number of postings.
+According to the Bureau of Labor Statistics, demand for computer and information research scientists — which includes data scientists — is expected to grow nationally by 16% by 2028 and by triple that in Washington state.

-This kind of demand does not surprise Bill Howe, associate director and senior data science fellow at the UW eScience Institute and director of the UW Master of Science in Data Science program.
+This kind of demand does not surprise Bill Howe, senior data science fellow at the UW eScience Institute and associate professor in the Information School.
 “There’s a lot more data than there used to be,” he said.
 “Every company, large and small, is doing the kind of analysis required to accurately predict what will sell.”

 Industry isn’t the only area where the use of data science is growing.
 “Data science is having a transforming effect in the science fields,” Howe said.
 “Astronomy, earth sciences, oceanography, political science, social science — these are just a few examples of fields where exciting work is happening using data science.”